Is It Ever Too Cold To Snow

 When predicting snowfall, don't rely on a single weather forecast.
 Different weather models can produce varying predictions, especially when it comes to precipitation type and amount.
 Check multiple sources, including the National Weather Service, local news outlets, and weather apps, to get a more comprehensive picture.

 By comparing different forecasts, you can get a better sense of the range of possible outcomes and make more informed decisions.
-For example, if one forecast predicts rain while another predicts snow, you know that there's uncertainty about the precipitation type.
+Take this: if one forecast predicts rain while another predicts snow, you know that there's uncertainty about the precipitation type.

 Understand Atmospheric Layers